The other day, my husband came home from walking our family dog, which he does three times a day.

 And then the woman took his photo.

-Yesterday, a friend confirmed his suspicions and told us the news that he had the dubious honour of having his face plastered all over Facebook, being ‘named and shamed’ for having an out of control dangerous dog and being a general n’er-do-well.
+Yesterday, a friend confirmed his suspicions and told us the news that my husband had the dubious honour of having his face plastered all over Facebook, being ‘named and shamed’ for having an out of control dangerous dog and being a general n’er-do-well.

 I looked it up; it wasn’t good.